lapythie/structural-probes-for-russian/README.md

 `py demo.py --config_path config/prd/str-prd-rubert-1.yaml`,

-where `str-prd-rubert-1.yaml` is the demo config.
+where `str-prd-rubert-1.yaml` is the demo config or your config.